EEkebin/Arch2Win-KVM-Full-Walkthrough/README.md

 > Please use zram, its beautiful.

 7. I recommend choosing a Desktop installation with the Desktop Environment being KDE Plasma or something your familiar with already.

-8. Please use pulseaudio.
-9. After Installation, arch-chroot into the system.
+After Installation, arch-chroot into the system.

 ## Skip step 10 & 11 if you use zram.
 (Please use zram)
 10. Create a swapfile if wanted (recommended).
 The count argument is how much in MegaBytes.
 Please replace '16384' with your preferred amount.